Starting a cloud recording

 Only hosts and co-hosts can start a cloud recording.
 If you want a participant to start a recording, you can make them a co-host or use local recording.
 Recordings started by co-hosts will only appear in the host's list of recordings in the Zoom web portal.

 To record a meeting to the cloud manually (you can also start your cloud recording automatically):

 - Start your instant or scheduled meeting as the host.

 - Select Record to the Cloud to begin recording.

 Note: If you are muted, a Recording Alert pop-up window will appear indicating You are muted.

-- To stop recording, click Pause / Stop Recording or End Meeting to stop the recording.
+- To stop recording, click Stop Recording or End Meeting to stop the recording.
 You can also click Pause to temporarily pause the recording.

 Learn more about how to manage your cloud recordings: